Daughter of Anatolia

 A Short Story by C. M. Oguz

-Inside the house, an exuberant child gazes up into her father’s engorged eyes, bloodshot with the burden of duty.
+He is eventually greeted at the front door by his daughter, her five-year-old heart full of excitement.
+And love.
+Her vascular little heart pulses with affection.
+She gazes deep into her father’s eyes, bloodshot with the burden of duty.
 He used to smile, play with her, laugh with her.
 Now, his vacuous pupils are framed by a corona of darkness.
-Inside, she can see the dying embers of what used to be an engine of luminescence.
 She whispers into his ear.
 Softly at first, barely audible, asking about his day.
 Then again, a little louder, growing frustrated.
 But he cannot communicate, not anymore.
-Throat cancer makes it too painful.
-His giant hands place her down softly before reaching for a large heap of painkillers, medical and otherwise, splayed out in a cabinet out of her reach.
-She senses that he’s slipping away, but blocks the thought with all her heart, unaware of how rapidly her life will be violated; orphaned at five and spat out on to the streets by six.
+Throat cancer makes it too painful to talk.
+She knows that he’s slipping away, but blocks the thought with all her heart, unaware of how rapidly her life will be violated; orphaned at five and on the streets by six.

-A year passes in the city, a slow and viscous year.
-The following winter, one cold February afternoon, hundreds of little fish cheerfully dart about the base of the Galata Bridge, where the rusty remnants of a giant chain guard the secrets of an abandoned civilization.
-Above them, a lone fisherman slowly gyrates a metal rod, sending the occasional glint of sunlight downstream, past dozens of rickety shallops, and into a makeshift shack on the back streets of Karaköy.
-Inside the shack, a small child is quietly crying, her breath rattling in her chest.
-Sparkling rivulets of distress bleed out of her pupils, crystalline distillations luminous with hope and naivety.
+Another year passes in the city, a slow and viscous year.
+The following winter, one cold February afternoon, hundreds of little fish dart about beneath Galata Bridge.
+Above them, a lone fisherman slowly gyrates a metal rod, sending glints of sunlight downstream, past dozens of rickety shallops, and into a makeshift shack on the back streets of Karaköy.
+Inside it, a small child lies shivering.
+Her stomach hurts.
+It’s been hurting for weeks.
+She has no idea why, but wishes it would stop, so she cries.
+Rivulets of distress bleed out of her pupils, still sparkling with hope and naivety.
 She’s confused.
 The remnants of a lost childhood drip out of her eyes, but she’s unable to discern what it is.
+No one hears her, except for all those who choose not to.
+Hundreds of people pass by, all caught up in their own concerns.
+No one looks directly at her, but waves of peripheral vision continuously sweep over her.
+She’s too upsetting to fully acknowledge.

 Her body is not discovered until it nearly blocks the intake chute of a garbage disposal truck the next morning.
 No one mourns her.
 No one even knows her name.
 But somewhere distant, far away from the cold asphalt of the city, a gust of wind embroiders her name across a golden mountain crest.
 And eventually, solar winds will carry her beyond this world.

 A couple of months later, one April’s afternoon, an orange sun looms over an inner-city slum.
 An unmarked patch of soil in a pauper’s grave lies beneath a nearby highway ramp.
 It’s such a small patch.
 She is so small.
 The integrity of her soft body has been violated by the passage of time.
 Chemical weathering has taken its toll.
 She has become the freshest and purest necrosol, an anthropic soil germinating new life.
 But something beautiful eventually rears its head, and over time, tens of others join it.
 An element-rich soil continuously fertilizes the free-form flowers that slowly pop up within it.
 Within her.
 She is a tiny reservoir of life, rich in nitrogen, phosphorous and carbon, gently morphing into new shapes.
-All the while, to the east, across the Bosphorus, twenty million hectares of forest undulate in the wind.
-Anatolia is awake.
-She’s calling her daughter back.

 Leave a comment